 What is a binding child support agreement, and how does it differ from a Child Support Agency assessment?

-What Is The Child Support Agency
+What Is the Role of the Child Support Agency?

 The Child Support Agency is a government agency who have the responsibility of undertaking the task of making assessments of child support, in essence, they determine how much a parent is to pay as and by way of child support.

-How is Child Support Calculated
+How Is Child Support Calculated by the Agency?

 In basic terms, the Child Support Agency considers the income of both parents and the number of nights in each parent’s care, when determining how much a parent should be contributing to the child’s upbringing.
 Generally, the more time a parent spends with the child, the less child support that is payable as they are paying for the child’s living expenses whilst in their care.